Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Pricing

-Integrated cards are far cheaper, and, as mentioned earlier, they often come with a motherboard, thanks to their low cost and simplicity.
+Integrated cards are far cheaper, and, as mentioned earlier, they often come with a motherboard, thanks to their decreased cost and simplicity.

-To say that integrated GPUs are cheap might be painting them in a negative light and doing them a great disservice.
+To say that integrated GPUs are inexpensive might be painting them in a negative light and doing them a colossal disservice.
 What AMD and Intel have accomplished in recent years with iGPUs is amazing and should be considered when making an ‘integrated vs. dedicated GPU’ choice.

-For example, AMD’s RX Vega 11, which usually comes with Ryzen APU processors, is a low-key powerhouse for portable gaming.
-Although it is billed as an integrated GPU, it can perform at the level of many dedicated GPUs while remaining a far more cost-effective option.
+For example, AMD’s RX Vega 11, which usually comes with Ryzen APU processors, is a modest powerhouse for portable gaming.
+Although it is billed as an integrated GPU, it can perform at the level of many dedicated GPUs while remaining a significantly more economical option.

 Ryzen 7 vega apu